fmi-faim/example-project/docs/tutorial/working_with_the_template.md

 !!! success "Congratulations!"
     You have converted your jupyter notebook to reproducible processing steps!
 To run them, follow the [step-by-step tutorial](run_processing_steps.md)

+!!! tip "Commit your changes"
+    Don't forget to commit your changes into the git repository.

 ## Bundle Processing Steps into a Workflow
 So far, you can run your processing steps one-by-one.
 However, we can automate this and especially for larger projects it makes sense to explore workflow orchestrators, which take care of running one step after another.
 Furthermore, such workflow orchestrators can recover processing in case of failure or scale up processing to run in parallel on high performance computing or in the cloud.
 In our case we will use [nextflow](https://nextflow.io/).
 Unfortunately, nextflow is not available on Windows.